fonstok/Canvas-CSS/README.md

   ```
 ![Screenshot](gifs/HTMLmode.gif)

-3. Make sure all your content is inside this div.
+3. Make sure all of the content **(present or future)** is inside this div.

 ## Banners
+Heading 2 tags can be converted to banners with icons by adding the following classes.

 Banners can be identified by category.
 ```html
 <h2 class="icon-h lesson">Lessons</h2>